Flying ants could be a sign of a serious pest problem

 Since flying ants only appear briefly, before disappearing to begin new nests, here are a few other signs you can keep an eye out for to know if you have these wood-damaging ants in your home.

 If you see a single large ant wandering around in your home, this may be a carpenter ant scout.
-These are usually black, but can sometimes be a dark red color.
-And they are the largest type of ant you will see inside your home, measuring typically around 7 and 12 mm in length.
-Males and winged swarmers can measure up to 18 mm.
+They’re usually black or dark brown but may also be a combination of black and reddish-brown.
+They’re also the largest type of ant you will see inside your New Jersey home, measuring typically around 1/4 to 1/2 inch in size.
 If it is a carpenter ant, and if you have good eyesight, you should see a single node between the ant's thorax and its abdomen.

 If you see piles of wood shavings underneath wooden items, this can be a sign of carpenter ants.
 These ants do not eat wood the way termites do, so they need to remove the wood they chew.
 They will push the shavings out of "kickout holes" after chewing tunnels and galleries.
 But keep in mind that often this "frass" is kicked out in places that are hidden, such as inside wall voids or in crawl spaces.

-If you hear faint rustling noises inside woodwork or walls, this may be carpenter ants hard at work destroying your home.
+If you hear faint rustling noises inside woodwork or walls, this may be carpenter ants hard at work destroying creating tunnels and nests and ultimately damaging your home.